shimat/opencvsharp/README.md

 #OpenCvSharp [![Build status](https://ci.appveyor.com/api/projects/status/dvjexft02s6b3re6/branch/master?svg=true)](https://ci.appveyor.com/project/shimat/opencvsharp/branch/master)
 Cross platform wrapper of OpenCV for .NET Framework.

+Old versions of OpenCvSharp is maintained in [opencvsharp_2410](https://github.com/shimat/opencvsharp_2410).

 ## Installation
 ### NuGet
 If you have Visual Studio 2012 or later, it is recommended to use [NuGet](http://www.nuget.org/).
 Search *'opencvsharp'* on the NuGet Package Manager.